The Whelping Bitch – Signs, Stages and When To Call The Vet!

 If you want to know what the first signs of your bitch going into labour look like, or how long between puppies or how you can help your dog give birth, this is the article for you.

-For the majority of bitches, whelping puppies will occur without any difficulty.
+For the majority of dogs, the birth of pups occurs without any difficulty.
 However, certain breeds are predisposed to issues, and you should attempt to learn as much as possible about these prior to breeding your bitch.

-It is worthwhile forming a close relationship with your veterinarian, not only to ensure that your bitch is healthy prior to birthing puppies but so they are on-hand if things go wrong.
+It is worthwhile forming a close relationship with your veterinarian, not only to ensure that your bitch is healthy prior to whelping but so they are on-hand if things go wrong.
 Your vet can also assist once puppies are born.
 Remember, emergency surprises can be expensive.

 You will need to keep a close eye on your bitch throughout her late pregnancy and labour.
 It is a good idea for you to know what is a normal stage of whelping so you can spot signs of trouble (dystocia) early.